mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 158 - Variables not Variable/readme.md

   return '123456';
 }

-// Case is oversimplification as usual
+// Case is an oversimplification as usual
 ```

 # Detection